himan7196/Preprocessing-Library/README.md

     }
 ```
 - **Column numbers for specific data type** :
-Expect a *list* based input.
+Expects *list* based inputs.
 In case of null, action will be performed on all the columns of specific types.
 ```json
     {
         "numeric_columns": ["1"],